Hake: Commercial use

-Commercially saleable forms
+Not all hake species are viewed as commercially important, but the deep-water and shallow-water hakes are known to grow rapidly and make up the majority of harvested species.
+Indicators of quality in hake products for human consumption include white flesh free of signs of browning, dryness, or grayness, and with a fresh, seawater smell.
 Hake is sold as frozen, fillets or steaks, fresh, smoked, or salted.

-Buying criteria

-When buying hake fillet or other hake product, consumers should look for hake with white flesh that is free of signs of browning, dryness, or grayness, and with a seawater fresh smell.

 Fisheries

 The main catching method of deep-water hake is primarily trawling, and shallow-water hake is mostly caught by inshore trawl and longlining.
 Hake are mostly found in the Southwest Atlantic (Argentina and Uruguay), Southeast Pacific (Chile and Peru), Southeast Atlantic (Namibia and South Africa), Southwest Pacific (New Zealand), and Mediterranean and Black Sea (Italy, Portugal, Spain, Greece and France).

 Over-exploitation

-Due to over-fishing, Argentine hake catches have declined drastically.
+Due to overfishing, Argentine hake catches have declined drastically.
 About 80% of adult hake has apparently disappeared from Argentine waters.
 Argentine hake is not expected to disappear, but the stock may be so low that it is no longer economical for commercial fishing.
 In addition, this adversely affects Argentine employment, because of many jobs in the fishing industries.
 Conversely, Argentine hake prices rose due to hake scarcity, reducing exports and affecting the economy.

 In Chile, seafood exports, especially Chilean hake, have decreased dramatically.
 Hake export has decreased by almost 19 percent.
 The main cause of this decline is the February 2010 Chile earthquake and tsunami.
 These disasters destroyed most processing plants, especially manufacturing companies that produce fish meal and frozen fillets.

 European hake catches are well below historical levels because of hake depletion in the Mediterranean and Black Sea.
-However, different factors might have caused this decline, including a too-high Total Annual Catch, unsustainable fishing, ecological problems, juvenile catches, or non-registered catches.
+Various factors might have caused this decline, including a too-high total allowable catch, unsustainable fishing, ecological problems, juvenile catches, or non-registered catches.

-According to the Worldwide Fund for Nature, the only hake species not currently over-fished is Cape hake, found off Namibia.
 Namibia is the only country that has increased its hake quota, from 130,000 t in 2009 to 145,000 t in 2010.
-Furthermore, the Namibian Ministry of Fisheries adheres to very strict rules regarding the catch of hake.
+Furthermore, the Namibian Ministry of Fisheries adheres to strict rules regarding the catch of hake.
 For example, the closed seasons for hake lasts approximately two months, in September and October, depending on the level of stock.
 This rule has been applied to ensure the regrowth of the hake population.
 Supplemental restrictions forbid trawling for Hake in waters less than 200 m deep (to avoid damaging non-target species habitat) and to minimize by-catch.